pytorch/pytorch/CONTRIBUTING.md

 ## Caffe2 notes

 In 2018, we merged Caffe2 into the PyTorch source repository.
-While the steady state aspiration is that Caffe2 and PyTorch share code freely, in the meantime there will be some separation.

-If you submit a PR to only PyTorch or only Caffe2 code, CI will only run for the project you edited.
-The logic for this is implemented in `.jenkins/pytorch/dirty.sh` and `.jenkins/caffe2/dirty.sh`; you can look at this to see what path prefixes constitute changes.
-This also means if you ADD a new top-level path, or you start sharing code between projects, you need to modify these files.

-There are a few "unusual" directories which, for historical reasons, are Caffe2/PyTorch specific.
+Thus,  there are a few "unusual" directories which, for historical reasons, are Caffe2/PyTorch specific.
 Here they are:

 - `CMakeLists.txt`, `Makefile`, `binaries`, `cmake`, `conda`, `modules`,